Armagnac (party): Origins

+Assassination of John the Fearless, Duke of Burgundy in 1419.
+Details of a 1470s miniature.

 Both parties in the Armagnac–Burgundian Civil War sought support from King Henry IV of England.
 In May 1412, the Armagnacs suffered a second reverse at the Treaty of Bourges.
 The Armagnacs offered Henry IV full sovereignty in Gascony in return for an army of 4,000 men.
 Thomas, Duke of Clarence, a fiery cavalry general, demanded considerable territorial concessions including Normandy in return for aid to Burgundy.
 Now desperate to save the honour of the Oriflamme, the Armagnacs resorted to seeking English arbitration in the internal dispute.
-At the Treaty of Buzancais the English demanded a punitively large ransom from the Armagnacs.
-In a series of humiliating encounters their leading general, Louis, Duke of Guyenne (then the Dauphin), was outmanoeuvred, defeated, and forced into the Treaty of Auxerre.
+At the Treaty of Buzancais, the English demanded a punitively large ransom from the Armagnacs.
+In a series of humiliating encounters, their leading general, Louis, Duke of Guyenne (then the Dauphin), was outmanoeuvred, defeated, and forced into the Treaty of Auxerre.

-Later, John the Fearless was sent back to his lands, and Bernard of Armagnac remained in Paris and, some said, in the queen's bed.
-Burgundy gained control of Paris in 1419.
-The Count of Armagnac was assassinated in the same year.
+Later, John the Fearless was sent back to his lands, and Bernard VII of Armagnac remained in Paris and, some said, in the queen's bed.
+Burgundy gained control of Paris by a coup d'état in 1418, the Count of Armagnac was imprisoned and murdered by a Burgundian mob.
 In the same year, Henry V conquered Normandy.
 For both parties, it was clear that England was the main threat.
 There was an attempt at reconciliation between Armagnacs and Burgundians.
 However, in a meeting on the bridge at Montereau in September 1419, followers of the Dauphin Charles (who had succeeded in 1417) assassinated John the Fearless.
 As consequence, John's son Philip the Good allied with England as Henry V advanced without opposition to Paris.

 The Armagnac faction, together with the Dauphin Charles, established a separate jurisdiction in central and southern France.
 Meanwhile, the Anglo-Burgundian alliance controlled the north, including Paris.
 Sporadic warfare continued between the Armagnacs and Burgundians for a number of years.
 As the Burgundians were allied with the English from 1419, and the Armagnacs supported the Dauphin, the factional rivalry became part of the larger dispute between the French and English monarchies.

 The terms remained in use until they were outlawed by Charles VII toward the close of the Hundred Years' War, as part of efforts to heal the factional rift.